Why Japanese Rehearsal Studios Are Special

 | Thanks | ありがとうございました | Arigatou gozaimashita | Thank you very much |

-- Karaoke boxes — 100-500 yen per hour.
-Some locations allow instrument bring-ins.
-Soundproofed and available late night.
-However, volume restrictions may apply
+- Karaoke boxes — 100–500 yen per hour.
+Some allow instrument use.
+Soundproof and open late, though volume may be limited

-- Parks and riverbanks — Free practice but acoustic instruments only.
-Consideration for nearby residents required
+- Parks and riverbanks — Free but acoustic instruments only.
+Consider neighboring residents

 - Music bars — Many host jam sessions.
-More of a performance venue than practice space.
-Also see Tokyo Live House Guide
+More performance than practice opportunity.
+See Tokyo Live House Guide.
+How to Perform at Live Houses covers booking procedures

-Side Story: Writer's Thoughts — Shimokitazawa GARAGE, A Place That Lived for Music
+Personal Reflection — Shimokitazawa GARAGE, a Place That Lived for Music

 In Shimokitazawa, there was a live house called GARAGE.
-Opening in 1994, about one million people visited over 28 years.
-Base Ball Bear, ACIDMAN, Remioromen, Passepied, Suchmos — countless bands took flight from this venue.
+Opened in 1994, it welcomed about one million visitors over 28 years.
+Countless bands — Base Ball Bear, ACIDMAN, Lemioremones, Pasupie, Suchmos — graduated from this venue.

-Owner Shinji Watanabe was my close friend.
-Watanabe-san's philosophy was clear — not "development" but creating an environment to support musicians' pure creative activities.
-He compared himself to "the motorcycle shop owner in Kamen Rider," maintaining a stance of "building together."
-He truly seriously considered users and musicians, managing with a positive, good approach.
-Rather than just renting out a stage, he continued protecting a place where aspiring musicians could freely express themselves.
+The owner, Shinji Watanabe, was my close friend.
+His conviction was clear — not "development" but creating an environment supporting pure creative activity.
+He compared himself to "the bike shop owner in Kamen Rider," believing in "creating together."
+He genuinely cared about users and musicians, conducting business with positivity.
+Rather than merely renting a stage, he continuously preserved a place where music-minded people could express freely.

-Japan has many owners like GARAGE who continued protecting spaces not for profit but for the music community.
-Rehearsal studios and live houses share the same roots.
-Places where musicians can make sound, protected by people who love music.
+Throughout Japan, many owners like Watanabe have preserved venues not for profit but for music community.
+Rehearsal studios and live houses share this root — music-loving people protecting places where musicians can play.

 Japanese studios aren't just rental spaces.
-They're places protected by music-loving people for musicians.
+They're places music-loving people continue protecting for musicians.

-If you haven't found band members yet, try finding companions through Membo.
-With 8-language support, you can connect with musicians throughout Japan beyond language barriers.
-Once you find members — let's meet at the studio.
+Haven't found band members yet?
+Try searching on Membo.
+With 8-language support, you can connect with musicians across Japan, transcending language barriers.
+Once you find members — see you in the studio.

-I look forward to the day your music begins resonating in Japan.
+I look forward to the day your music begins ringing in Japan.